eshava/Eshava.DomainDrivenDesign/README.md

 The structure within this project is based on the domains and models.
 Model-independent resources are stored in separate domains or at a higher level wherever possible.
 The InfrastructureProviderService form the only interface to the application project.
 These encapsulate access to resource brokers such as model repositories, API wrappers, file access, etc.
 These are also divided into read (query) and write (command) operations.
-When saving and loading complex models, the InfrastructureProviderServices orchestrates the individual resource accesses.
+When saving and loading aggregate models, the InfrastructureProviderService orchestrates the individual resource accesses.
 If, for example, a model consists of several individual models, the InfrastructureProviderService distributes the storage of the individual models to the respective repositories.
+The InfrastructureProviderServices has another task.
+It collects and distributes the events contained in the domain models.
+To do this, the domain model events are first converted into domain events.

 * Infrastructure-Project
 	* Domain-Name